grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/scratch/ReadMe.txt

 	releaseNum = [1 2 or 3] dye release designation
 	qc(optional)= 'on'/'off' quality control filter for AQD data

-	outputs a figure with two plots of East and North velocities at 1.237 MAB
+	outputs a figure with two plots of East and North velocites at 1.237 MAB